 "Located between Ascot Street and Goodwood Street in Kensington, Kokoda Park is named in honour of those heroic soldiers who served and lost their lives on the Kokoda Track in Papua New Guinea during World War II.
 The park has a large grassed area and features a memorial pathway leading to a monument.
 The path is a symbolic representation of the Kokoda Track.
 The park also includes a fenced junior playground."
+From Randwick Council wesbite.

 The memorial park contains a concrete monument, set in the middle of the park with four pathways leaving it.
 The monument bears three mounted bronze plaques, surrounded by short wooden posts.
 The dimensions of the memorial are 80cm (h), 500cm (w), 60cm (d).
+This updated memorial replaced the original sandstone version in 2002.

 This memorial was erected in consultation with